What do you mean by “Full and Fair Funding” for California’s public schools?

 Isn’t a sizable portion of the state budget devoted to public education?

 K-14 education, which includes community colleges, accounts for roughly 40 percent of the state budget.
 This is a significant amount, but less, on a percentage basis, than what the rest of the country spends for public schools.
-California ranks just 45th nationally in the amount of taxable income spent on public schools, so nearly every other state places a higher value on public education.
+California ranks tied for 40th nationally in the amount of taxable income spent on public schools, so nearly every other state places a higher value on public education.
 Why?
 Because they know that the answers to our most pressing concerns — economic vitality, social cohesion, public health, and strong, sustainable communities — are rooted in an educated populace prepared to tackle the problems of today and create a better tomorrow.

 Does California have the money for this?

 California has the world’s fifth largest economy and the highest Gross Domestic Product (GDP) of any state.
 Yet, four out of every five states provide more funding for schools on a per-pupil basis than California.
-Overall, California ranks 45th in the percentage of taxable income spent on K-12 education.
+Overall, California ranks tied for 40th in the percentage of taxable income spent on K-12 education.
 California prides itself on being the home of American innovation.
 If other, poorer states can find a way to prioritize education, we can, too.

 What should we do after we approve the resolution?